Kalmar City Library

 Open spaces and rooms within rooms

 Interior design ought to be felt and experienced.
-Naturally, there is also space for the things adults need at a library, like secluded areas with good lighting for reading and concentration – little rooms within rooms.
+Naturally, the library also includes spaces for adults.
+Secluded areas with good lighting create perfect spots for reading and concentration—little rooms within rooms.

 The horseshoe shape plays a role throughout the children’s area of the large hall.
 The room is lined with bookshelves in rounded shapes, with books on the outside and private seating arrangements on the inside.